 ~ Becoming a bee activist!
 Many of the problems facing honeybees and pollinators

-quantity of forage, loss of habitat, and beekeeper applied chemicals.
-Please follow the links on our Resources page under the Pollination Crisis heading to become
+quantity of forage, loss of habitat due to urbanisation and industrial farming

+Please follow the links on our Resources page under the Pollination Crisis heading

 'Natural beekeeping aims to